lmiguelgato/machine-learning-web-app/README.md

 :one: -Install the requirements: \
 `pip install -r requirements.txt` \
-Then, install [tensorflow](https://www.tensorflow.org/) (not included in `requirements.txt`, because there are no matching releases for Apple Silicon chips yet):
+Then, install [TensorFlow](https://www.tensorflow.org/) (not included in `requirements.txt`, because there are no matching releases for Apple Silicon chips yet):
 - Not MacOS users: `pip install tensorflow==2.4.0-rc0`
-- MacOS users (specially those with Apple Silicon chips): follow [this instructions](https://github.com/apple/tensorflow_macos#readme), using the existing virtual environment from :zero:
+- MacOS users (specially those with Apple Silicon chips): follow [this instructions](https://github.com/apple/tensorflow_macos#readme), using the existing virtual environment from :zero: \
+To make sure TensorFlow is properly installed, you may try the benchmark in `api/benchmark/`.
+For example, this should work fine: `python api/benchmark/bench_tf.py`, even for Apple Silicon chips.

 :two: -Start a local Redis server.\
 For example, if you are on Linux or Mac, execute `api/run-redis.sh` to install and/or launch a private copy.